What Are Fireplace Dampers?

 Exploring the Different Varieties of Dampers

-- Chimney Dampers: These are installed at the top of the chimney and are often referred to as "top dampers" or "top sealing" dampers.
+Dampers in fireplaces play a crucial role in managing the airflow, heat retention, and smoke regulation, ensuring a pleasant and safe fireplace experience.
+Understanding the variety of dampers available can aid in choosing the right one for your needs.- Chimney Dampers: These are installed at the top of the chimney and are often referred to as "top dampers" or "top sealing" dampers.
 They act as chimney caps when closed, sealing the chimney to keep cold air out and precious heat in.
 Top chimney and lock top dampers are prime examples.

 - Throat Dampers: Typically, these are located in the throat of the chimney, just above the firebox.
 They operate efficiently to open or close the flue, thus managing air flow and heat.
 Classic designs like cast iron throat dampers provide reliability and traditional appeal.